Digilent/Zybo-Z7-20-HDMI/README.md

 This project demonstrates how to use the USB-UART Bridge, HDMI Sink and HDMI Source with the ZYNQ processor.
 Vivado is used to build the demo's hardware platform, and Xilinx SDK is used to program the bitstream onto the board and to build and deploy a C application.
 Video data streams in through the HDMI in port and out through the HDMI out port.
 A UART interface is available to configure what is output through HDMI.
 The configuring options are shown in the table below.

-The demo uses the usb-uart bridge to configure the HDMI Display , the Zybo Z7-20 must be connected to a computer over MicroUSB, which must be running a serial terminal.
+The demo uses the usb-uart bridge to configure the HDMI Display, the Zybo Z7-20 must be connected to a computer over MicroUSB, which must be running a serial terminal.
 For more information on how to set up and use a serial terminal, such as Tera Term or PuTTY, refer to [this tutorial](https://reference.digilentinc.com/learn/programmable-logic/tutorials/tera-term).

 | Option    | Function                                                                                                                 |
 | --------- | ------------------------------------------------------------------------------------------------------------------------ |